Open Class Schedule & Calendar

 Open Class Schedule

 Please carefully note class locations.
 Most classes will take place at our Cathedral Commons location.
-Classes that take place at THEARC will have a note in the class title.
+Classes that take place at THEARC or at the Main Building will have a note in the class title.
 Advance registration is required.

 See our Class Schedule on Mindbody